in

 • Fertilize Cape Plumbago in spring with an all-purpose fertilizer.

-Cape Plumbago Care
+Cape Plumbago care

 • Mulch around plants to conserve soil moisture.